Close

 Brazil

-While Brazil creates films that entertain the world, the men and women working behind the scenes also have a very important story to tell, with a rich history, about creativity and economic growth.
-Brazil’s origins in filmmaking date back near 120 years, beginning with the early days of Affonso Segreto in the late 19th Century, the uniquely Brazilian genre called “chanchadas,” and comedians Oscarito to Grande Otello Glauber Rocha.
+The men and women working behind the scenes in Brazil also have an important story to tell, with a rich history of creativity and economic growth.
+Brazil’s origins in filmmaking date back nearly 120 years, beginning with Affonso Segreto in the late 19th Century, the uniquely Brazilian genre called “chanchadas,” and comedians from Oscarito to Grande Otello Glauber Rocha.

 Partner Sites